 • prepare for meetings - there will be papers that need reading

-• attend meetings - the governing body must meet at least once a term, but you may also be asked to serve on at least 1 committee - meetings are normally during the evening but may also be during the day
+• attend meetings - the governing body must meet at least once a term, but you may also be asked to serve on at least one committee - meetings are normally during the evening but may also be during the day

 As a full-time worker will I still have time to be a school governor?